As a followup to our last post on drop shipping, many people wanted to know how to find reputable drop shipping companies.

 Free Wholesale Drop Shippers Directory

-I built out a personal directory of dropshipping suppliers of various products and product categories.
-Below, I’ve listed a handful of wholesale companies just so you can see the variety of products you can drop ship.
+We built out a personal directory of dropshipping suppliers of various products and product categories.
+Below, we’ve listed a handful of wholesale companies just so you can see the variety of products you can drop ship.
 For the free directory of 50 drop shipping suppliers, wholesalers & manufacturers, check out the Drop Shipping Suppliers List Google Doc.

 |Company Name||Product Category|